f37/f37.github.io/_posts/2017-08-12-tensorflow-tensorboard.md

 I'm optimistic that you know the derivation of $x ^{2} + 1$.
 You know the chain rule and the basic patterns of building a derivation.
-Python for example is unaware of this principle unfortunally.
+Python for example is unaware of this principle unfortunately.
 Tensorflow knows the derivation of basic mathematical functions and can reconstruct the chain rule over the graph structure, similar to you.
 Therefore derivations are an easy task for it.